 Unity in Diversity demands a certain level of maturity and strong individual as well as group identity to function.
 Globalization has over the years caused a weakening of the cultural identity of culture groupings.
 Weak cultural identity combined with weak personal identity will cause people to be drawn towards identity politics, because they can find identity in political ideology, which would substitute the lack of finding it in strong personal or cultural values.

-Identity found in group settings is insecure by its nature and tends to automatically revert to the in-group versus out-group dynamic.
-Although one may have expected that the weakening of cultural identity would have increased cultural relativity, which in turn would have reduced ethnocentrism, it apparently has had the opposite effect.
+Identity found in non-cultural group settings is insecure by its nature and tends to automatically revert to the in-group versus out-group dynamic.
+Although one may have expected that the weakening of cultural identity would have increased cultural relativity – which in turn would have reduced ethnocentrism – it apparently has had the opposite effect.

 Ethnocentrism does not disappear when genuine cultural diversity is weakened, it just shifts to identity politics.
 One is thus left with the following question.
 Which type of ethnocentrism is the preferred one?
 Since ethnocentrism cannot be avoided or removed altogether, because it is a foundational motivator for the forming of culture in the first place, would we rather have strong, genuine cultural diversity with its natural mild (to strong) ethnocentrism, or would we rather have identity politics which typically has strong to very strong ethnocentrism?
 Both forms of ethnocentrism, when strong enough, can lead to polarisation.
 Identity politics seems to specifically thrive on polarisation, because it essentially comes down to being a political system of opposing ideologies which requires confrontation to maintain itself.

-This author would like to make the case that in multicultural societies such as the South Africa one (and potentially also in others), a middle way is still possible to maintain stability.
+This author would like to make the case that in established multicultural societies such as the South Africa one (and potentially also in countries that are becoming more multicultural), a middle way is still possible to maintain stability.
 Unity in Diversity is still a solution, because it can reduce negative ethnocentrism and transform it into positive ethnocentrism, while retaining natural cultural and personal identify at the same time.
 That said, it is important to keep in mind that cultural and personal identity should be maintained and strengthened at the same time.
 This combination will provide for natural confidence and contentment within one’s own culture, while also being comfortable with other groups being present in the same country or land.

 If both parenting and the education system fails in this regard and if personal and cultural identity become diluted and weakened, the idea and concept of Unity in Diversity would not be understood, supported or believed in enough for it to be strong enough to act as a bulwark against identity politics.